-Amiskwi Corridor Kicking Horse Corridor Cataract Brook / McArthur Corridor that are significant in terms of ensuring connectivity on a regional scale for multiple species and contain a high concentration of frontcountry facilities.
+Amiskwi Corridor Kicking Horse Corridor Cataract Brook / McArthur Corridor

+Research is constantly improving and refining knowledge of habitat and corridor requirements.
+Since different species have different habitat and movement requirements, the list of important wildlife areas is long.
+This section attempts to describe a few areas that are significant in terms of ensuring connectivity on a regional scale for multiple species and contain a high concentration of frontcountry facilities.
 Emphasis has been placed on wide-ranging species, such as wolves, bighorn sheep and elk, since these species often use habitat outside the parks and if their habitat requirements can be met, it is quite likely that other species will be protected as well.